wimglenn/advent-of-code-data/README.md

 ('XLZAKBGZ', '10656')
 ```

-If you\'ve never written a plugin before, see
+If you've never written a plugin before, see
 <https://entrypoints.readthedocs.io/> for more info about plugin systems
 based on Python entry-points.